 Millions of businesses are massively enjoying the benefits of being on the Internet.
 Are you also using the Internet to improve your brand reputation?

 Do you know why it’s important for brands to properly manage their online reputation?
 Check out our article on how businesses can keep customers happy for word-of-mouth marketing and brand reputation.

 If you care at all about your business online reputation, you should be monitoring your social media accounts as well as your brand name in search results.
 For business owners, your business reputation determines how fast and how big your business is growing online.

 Brand reputation is too important an issue to overlook.
 Check out one of our previous articles on how business can manage their online reputation with ease.

 Why you should monitor your social media accounts

-As previously mentioned, monitoring your social media accounts is as important as using it.
+As previously mentioned, monitoring your social media accounts is as important as using them.
 You should try as much as possible to ensure that you don’t get consumed by the quest for success in your social media marketing efforts and then forget to monitor what’s happening on your social media accounts.

-When people open a social media account for their business, they don’t only use the account to post updates and for business marketing, they also use it for promotion offers.
+When people open a social media account for their business, they don’t only use the account to post updates and for business marketing, they also use it for promotional offers.
 But what some usually forget is their accounts monitoring.